bittnkr/uniq/doc/under-the-hoods.md

 }
 ```

-`push()` insert data onto the queue.

-`pop()` remove data from the queue.

 ## Properties

 `buffer` A contigous space of memory capable of holding integers or any data.
 Allow more than one element to enter the queue at the same time.

 `size` **must be a power of two**.
 At minimum 1.